Skip to main content

 In the AdRoll dashboard at app.adroll.com, open Product Feed (under Audiences and catalogue settings) to see which SKUs AdRoll currently treats as available, and your commerce platform’s inventory view (Shopify Admin → Products → Inventory, BigCommerce → Products, or Adobe Commerce → Catalog → Products) for the live stock quantity.

 AdRoll on its own cannot show you this card, because AdRoll only knows what its synced catalogue says, not what your storefront actually has in stock at this second.
-That is the cross-channel gap Vortex IQ closes.
+That is the cross-platform gap Vortex IQ closes.
 To reconcile manually, take the breached SKU list from this card, look each one up in AdRoll’s Product Feed (it will show as available, which is the bug) and in your commerce inventory (it will show quantity zero, which is the truth).
 The mismatch between the two is exactly what this card surfaces automatically.
-Why our number may legitimately differ from a manual check:
+Why our number may legitimately differ from a manual check: Cross-connector reconciliation: This card is inherently cross-platform; the join is its whole reason for existing:

 Known limitations / merchant FAQs